 Who is in control of economic decisions?
 Are people free to do what they want and to work where they want?
 Are businesses free to produce when they want and what they choose, and to hire and fire as they wish?
-Are banks free to choose who will receive loans?
-Or does the government control these kinds of choices?
+Are banks free to choose who will receive loans, or does the government control these kinds of choices?
 Each year, researchers at the Heritage Foundation and the Wall Street Journal look at 50 different categories of economic freedom for countries around the world.
 They give each nation a score based on the extent of economic freedom in each category.

-The 2015 Heritage Foundation's Index of Economic Freedom report ranked 178 countries around the world: some examples of the most free and the least free countries are listed in Table 1.1.
-Several countries were not ranked because of extreme instability that made judgments about economic freedom impossible.
-These countries include Afghanistan, Iraq, Syria, and Somalia.
+The 2016 Heritage Foundation's Index of Economic Freedom report ranked 178 countries around the world: Table 1.1 lists some examples of the most free and the least free countries.
+Several additional countries were not ranked because of extreme instability that made judgments about economic freedom impossible.
+These countries include Afghanistan, Iraq, Libya, Syria, Somalia, and Yemen.